zeraiadhanom/ActiveTrackerN/README.md

 As a visitor, i should have a way to try the ActiveTracker app how it works using demo login account;

-As a user, I should be able to sign up for ActiveTracker;
+As a user, I should be able to sign up & be able to create an account with ActiveTracker;
 As a user, I should be able to log in to ActiveTracker As a user, I should be able to post new sport activities;
 As a user, I should be able to list all sport activites